-Applicable Local Rules and Default Discovery Standards.
-The United States District Court for the District of Delaware has adopted Local Rules of Civil Practice and Procedure.
-These Local Rules contain specific requirements supplemental to those imposed by the Federal Rules.
-For example, to avoid unnecessary discovery disputes, pursuant to Local Rule 7.I.I, counsel, including Delaware counsel, must communicate orally about discovery issues before any discovery motion is filed.
-The Local Rules also provide specific guidance related to briefing and pretrial procedures.
+The United States District Court for the District of Delaware has adopted Local Rules of Civil Practice and Procedure that contain specific requirements supplemental to those imposed by the Federal Rules of Civil Procedure.
+For example, in an effort to avoid bringing unnecessary disputes to the attention of the judges, the Local Rules require counsel, including Delaware counsel, to communicate orally about issues before seeking relief on a non-dispositive motion (such as a discovery dispute).
+The Local Rules also provide specific guidance on briefing and pretrial procedures.

-The District Court has also adopted default standards for discovery that apply in the absence of party agreement.
-These standards govern matters such as document preservation, privilege logs, search methodology, and production format.
+The District Court has also adopted default standards for discovery that the judges may choose to apply in the absence of party agreement.
+These standards govern matters such as document preservation, privilege logs, the methods for searching electronically stored information, and production format.
 For patent cases, these default standards also govern the exchange of infringement and invalidity contentions.